On a Sunday in Madrid, there’s only one place to be.

 . . . and the bright blue toy car that somehow landed with the rusted antique tools.

 Then there’s always the oddball finds whose stories I would love to know.

-How did this 1902 photograph, of a little girl holding rabbits, from Bennington, Vermont find its way to Madrid?
+How did this 1902 photograph of a little girl holding rabbits in Bennington, Vermont find its way to Madrid?